Cheryl Gallant

 Cheryl Gallant MP (born May 23, 1960) is a Canadian politician who represents the riding of Renfrew—Nipissing—Pembroke in the House of Commons of Canada.
 She is a member of the Conservative Party of Canada.
-She is currently the longest-serving woman in the federal caucus.
+Along with fellow MP Scott Reid, they are the longest-serving current Conservative MPs, and the last two MPs still serving who were members of the Canadian Alliance.

 Early life and career

 Gallant was born in Sarnia, Ontario.
 She attended the University of Western Ontario, graduating with a Bachelor of Science degree in chemistry.
 Prior to becoming a politician, she worked for a major Canadian life insurance company as a group insurance executive and for a time as an office manager of a family-owned professional practice.
 Gallant has been married since 1985, and is the parent of four daughters.
 She has served as the Chair of the City of Pembroke Downtown Development Commission and as a member of the Economic Advisory Committee for the city.

 Political career

 Gallant won her seat in the 2000 federal election, defeating Liberal incumbent Hec Clouthier and making history as the first woman elected to federal office in Renfrew County.
 Renfrew-Nipissing-Pembroke was one of only three Ontario federal riding districts not to elect a Liberal.
 Gallant took advantage of local opposition to Bill C-68, the Firearms Act, and benefited from backlash to Clouthier's support for gun control.

 She is currently a member of the Conservative Party of Canada in the House of Commons of Canada, having previously been a member of the Canadian Alliance party from 2000 to 2003.
 She is largely viewed as one of the most vocal social conservatives in the House of Commons.
 While a popular figure among the Christian Right and property rights activists, she regularly draws the ire of opponents.
 Serving in a riding with the largest military base and only national nuclear research facility in Canada, she has advocated for increased federal support for CFB Petawawa and the Chalk River Laboratories.

 During the 37th Parliament, Gallant served as deputy house leader of the Official Opposition.
 She has served as CPC critic for science, research and development, was a member of the Commons Standing Committee on National Defence and Veteran's Affairs, and the Standing Committee on Industry.
 She has also served as opposition critic of Canadian Heritage, Amateur Sport, the National Capital Commission, Science, Research and Development, the Federal Economic Development Initiative for Northern Ontario, and Small Business.
-In the 39th Parliament, she served as government vice-chair of the House NATO committee and on the House Committee for Natural Resources.

 In the 38th Parliament, Gallant served as a member on the Subcommittee on Agenda and Procedure of the Standing Joint Committee on Library of Parliament, and the Library of Parliament.

 Her service continued in the 39th Parliament, where she served on the committee for the Status of Women, National Defence, and Library of Parliament.